By-Laws for Non-Profit Organizations Fill out the template

 Once this document is filled out, it should be signed by the directors and confirmed by a majority of the members and immediately placed in the organization's records, usually the minute book (a binder with documents of the organization).
 The minute book can be stored physically, electronically, or both.
 The members may sign a separate resolution confirming (or rejecting) the by-laws.

 The creation and structure of not-for-profit organizations is generally governed by provincial, territorial and federal law.
-Most provinces and territories in Canada require the creation and filing of by-laws at the same time or shortly after the by-laws are created.
 Organizations must also meet specific requirements under the Income Tax Act, R.S.C.
 (1985), c.
 1 (5th Supp.), the Excise Tax Act, R.S.C.
 (1985), c.
 E-15, c.
 E-15, the Customs Act, R.S.C.
 (1985), c.1 (2nd Supp.) and any other Act under the authority of the Minister of National Revenue.

 The applicable statute depends on where the incorporation of the non-profit took place.
-For example, the Companies Act, Part III governs Quebec organizations.
-The Canada Not-for-Profit Corporations Act governs federal organizations.
+The pieces of legislation governing By-laws for Non-Profit Organizations are as follows:

 You fill out a form.
 The document is created before your eyes as you respond to the questions.